Thomas Phillipps Lamb: Life

-Lamb was the son of Thomas Lamb, many times mayor of Rye, Sussex, and his wife Dorothy Eyles, daughter of the Rev. George Eyles, vicar of Turk Dean.
+Lamb was born in 1752, the son of Thomas Lamb, many times mayor of Rye, Sussex, and his wife Dorothy Eyles, daughter of the Rev. George Eyles, vicar of Turk Dean.
 He was Member of Parliament (MP) for Rye from 1812 until his death.

 Family

-Lamb married in 1774 Elizabeth Davis, daughter of William Davis of Rye.
+In 1774, Lamb married Elizabeth Davis, daughter of William Davis of Rye.
 They had three sons and two daughters.
 Of the sons, Thomas was a priest in the Church of England and held incumbencies at Windlesham, Bagshot, West Hackney and the City of London.
-Their daughter (Martha) Sabina married in 1829 Antonio Caccia (1801–1867) from Milan, a political exile.
+Their daughter (Martha) Sabina married Antonio Caccia (1801–1867) in 1829 from Milan, a political exile.